Ark resource full access

 These are high-complexity, high-risk projects.
 They usually fail, or get stuck in "pilot purgatory" for six months, while the team concludes that "AI isn't ready yet."

-Meanwhile, the same company has a Sales Director spending 4 hours every Monday manually copying data from HubSpot to Excel to make a forecast report.
-That workflow could be automated in an afternoon, saving 200 hours a year.
+Meanwhile, the same company has a Sales Director spending part of every Monday manually copying data from HubSpot to Excel to make a forecast report.
+A workflow like that can often be automated quickly once the source data and review steps are clear.

 This guide provides a framework for finding, scoring, and prioritising the right workflows to automate - the ones that deliver immediate ROI without putting your business at risk.